Advisory Board

 Richard Thomas

-Dr Richard Thomas, Head of the Advisory Board, is an Associate Professor in Journalism and is Head of Media Communications at Swansea University in Wales, UK.
+Professor Richard Thomas, Head of the Advisory Board, is a Professor in Journalism and is Head of Media Communications at Swansea University in Wales, UK.
 He is a former Prorgamme Director of the Erasmus Mundus Joint Journalism Degree (War and Conflict specialism).
 He has published many scholarly and non-scholarly books and articles on a range of issues including politics, elections, conflict, digital journalism and sport.

 Brindusa Nastasa

-Brindusa Nastasa is a Romanian filmmaker, award-winning multimedia-journalist, storytelling trainer and video editor based in Rotterdam.
+Brindusa I. Nastasa is a Romanian filmmaker, award-winning multimedia-journalist, storytelling trainer and video specialist based in Rotterdam.
 She is the co-founder of Springroll Media – a collective of female media professionals helping organisations and NGOs in their social impact mission.
-Her clients include: Humanity in Action, UN WOMEN, UNOCT, European Schoolnet, Africa Europe Foundation Women’s Leaders Network, RREUSE, Council of Europe, Euclid Network, EVPA, Goethe Foundation, AWID, etc. Her work has been published by De Correspondent, Der Spiegel, CGTN, CCTV, TV Brasil, ZDF, Initium Media, The Ferret, etc. Brindusa graduated from the Erasmus Mundus Master’s in Journalism, Media and Globalisation in 2016.
+She has worked with: Humanity in Action, UN WOMEN, UNOCT, European Schoolnet, Africa Europe Foundation Women’s Leaders Network, Council of Europe, Goethe Foundation, AWID, etc. Her work has been published by De Correspondent, Der Spiegel, CGTN, CCTV, TV Brasil, ZDF, Initium Media, The Ferret.
+Brindusa graduated from the Erasmus Mundus Master’s in Journalism, Media and Globalisation in 2016.
+Since 2024, she is working as a Social Media Video Specialist for the Organized Crime and Corruption Reporting Project (OCCRP).

 Thomas Seymat